 Elective Humanities or Fine Arts

-Program requires 68-75 semester hours of credit toward the Associate of Applied Business in Marketing.
+The program requires 68-75 semester hours of credit for an Associate of Applied Business in Marketing.

-- Complete an online Community College Partnership/Adult Undergraduate Application (link is at the bottom of the webpage)
+- Complete an online Community College Partnership/Adult Undergraduate Application (the link is at the bottom of the webpage)

 - There is no application fee